-Take a journey into the Northern white-cheeked gibbon's treetop habitat with the Zoo's latest exhibit opening to the public on May 27 2017.
+Take a journey into the Northern white-cheeked gibbon's treetop habitat with the Zoo's latest exhibit.

 Home to duo father and son Jimmy and Yoda, you can watch our pair swing gracefully through a maze of branches and ropes while learning more about this Critically Endangered species.